Morsianeren/DeifExercisePublic/README.md

 ![Extended domain model](assets/Extended%20domain%20diagram.drawio.svg)

 Note that functions written in *italic* are abstract.
 This means that the CardGame class must implement StartGame() and DetermineWinner().
-The CardGame class must also set its settings, that later can be get and set in the user interface.
+The CardGame class must also set its settings, that later can be get and set by whatever user interface will be implemented. <ins>This also means that how many cards each player should get can be defined here.</ins>

 ## Exercise 3
 Implement your game and test it